The AR-15 can do a lot with just the change of an upper, but sometimes to get the best out of it — you need to just get a new lower.

 Most AR-9s also handle ejection via a part integrated into the lower, and the same goes for any Last Round Bolt Hold Open feature.

-And last but not least, the magazine release is changed to accommodate the new magazine.
+And last but not least, the magazine release was altered so that it would be compatible with the new magazine.

 The first decision you should make is what kind of magazine system you want to use.